1000Phoenix/CSBot/readme.md

 To install and run CSBot, you'll need to have Node.js and Docker installed on your system.

+You will also need to ensure that you have a MySQL database set up for logging.
+In the below commands, I have assumed your mysql is part of the docker network "MySQL".

 1. Clone the repository:
    ```bash
    git clone git@github.com:your-username/csbot.git